Welcome to Single Seed Micro School

 A 4-week unit will teach multiple skills from each of the content areas below simultaneously.

-20 to 64 percent of student can perform basic tasks but will not be able to answer intermediate or difficult questions even with additional assistance.
+20 to 64 percent – Student can perform basic tasks but will not be able to answer intermediate or difficult questions even with additional assistance.

-65 to 74 percent of student can perform some intermediately difficult tasks without assistance but needs considerable support to complete any difficult work in the content area.
+65 to 74 percent – Student can perform some intermediately difficult tasks without assistance but needs considerable support to complete any difficult work in the content area.

-75 to 84 percent of student can perform most tasks without assistance but will require some support with higher-level aspects.
+75 to 84 percent – Student can perform most tasks without assistance but will require some support with higher-level aspects.

-85 to 94 percent of student can perform tasks without assistance from others.
-Is capable of answering most difficult questions related to the content area.
+85 to 94 percent – Student can perform tasks without assistance from others and is capable of answering most difficult questions related to the content area.

-95 to 100 percent of student is an “expert” on the content.
-Can answer higher-level questions that require strong analytical skill.
+95 to 100 percent – Student is an “expert” on the content and can answer higher-level questions that require strong analytical skill.